-For us:
+Typically, for us:

-Customers = packets, bits, sessions, etc.

-System = Network, Buffer, etc.

-Service = transmission time (depends on packet length)
+Customers = packets, bits, sessions, etc. System = Network, Buffer, etc. Service = transmission time (depends on packet length)

-To have a mathematical model of a queueing system we need to specify how customers arrive, how much service each customer requires, how they are served and if and when they are blocked.
+To have a mathematical model of a queueing system we need to specify the following: (i) how customers arrive, (ii) how much service each customer requires, (iii) how they are served and (iv) if and when they are blocked (not given sevice).

 The arrival of each customer will be modeled as being random.
 Specifically, the time between when one customer arrives and when the next customer arrives will be modeled as a random variable, called the inter-arrival time.
-We denote the inter-arrival time between customer n-1 and customer n, by A_n .
-By convention, A_1 denotes the arrival time of the first customer, thus the arrival time of the nth customer is given by $A_1 + \ldots + A_n$.
+We denote the inter-arrival time between customer n-1 and customer n, by $A_n$ .
+By convention, $A_1$ denotes the arrival time of the first customer, thus the arrival time of the nth customer is given by $A_1 + \ldots + A_n$ .

-The service time required by a customer will also be modeled as a random variable (recall for a packet the packet length corresponds to the service time).
-We will denote the service time of the nth customer by X_n .
-After the nth customer arrives, it will wait in the systems for some time W_n , before receiving service, this is referred to as the queueing time of the customer.
-Thus, the customer will leave the system $T_n = X_n + W_n$ seconds after arriving, where T_n is the total customer delay.
+The service time required by a customer will also be modeled as a random variable (Recall, for a packet transmitted at a fixed rate, the packet length is proportional to the service time).
+We will denote the service time of the nth customer by $X_n$ .
+After the nth customer arrives, it will wait in the systems for some time $W_n$ , before receiving service, this is referred to as the queueing time of the customer.
+Thus, the customer will leave the system $T_n=X_n + W_n$ seconds after arriving, where $T_n$ is the total customer delay.

 How long the customer has to wait in the system depends on the other arrivals as well as the queueing discipline.
-This is the rule the system uses to decide on who gets served.

-Examples of queuing disciplines:
+This is the rule the system uses to decide who gets served next Some examples of queuing disciplines:

-One packet at a time
+One packet at a time:

-First come first serve (FCFS)

-Last come first serve (LCFS)

-Round robin

-Priorities (on session basis, time elapsed, etc.)
+First come first serve (FCFS) Last come first serve (LCFS) Round robin Priorities (on session basis, time elapsed, etc.)

-Multiple packets at a time:
+Multiple packets at a time: FCFS Separate queues/separate servers.

-FCFS

-Separate queues/separate servers.

 One can also specify a blocking rule, a common one is simply to discard users when the system is full.
 Alternatives include randomly dropping customers, and blocking customers from a certain class.
-In most of the following we will ignore blocking; we assume all customers are admitted and that the system can hold an arbitrary number of customers.
+In most of the following, we will ignore blocking; we assume all customers are admitted and that the system can hold an arbitrary number of customers.